softsam/docker-android-automator/README.md

     docker run --privileged -v ~/automation:/automation -v /var/lib/docker:/var/lib/docker -e http_proxy=http://proxy:8080 softsam/android-automator -s 22 -p sdk22

-## Visualizing the tests in real time on an emulator

-When running tests on an emulator, a video is recorded, but you can still see the tests in live, via VNC.
-Run the docker container with the __-p 5900:5900__ option:
-    docker run --privileged -p 5900:5900 -v ~/automation:/automation -v /var/lib/docker:/var/lib/docker softsam/android-automator -s 22

 ## Arguments passed to your robot framework tests